 Expensive, and for the same price, you can get a similar salon treatment.

 Softens calluses and dry skin while leaving a light peach scent.
-Contains plant botanicals and vitamins that nourish skin.
+Contains plant botanicals and vitamins that nourish the skin.
 Prompt customer service.
 You get two pairs for the price.

 Somewhat messy, as the packages contain quite a bit of liquid.
 May not produce noticeable results for all users.